 Candles, music and readings celebrate the enduring light in a dark season.
 Candles are lighted for babies born since last Christmas Eve.

 Blessing of the Animals (May)

 The animals in our lives can often transform our anxiety to calm, give us new perspectives, and bring sheer, in-the-moment joy.
 We learn so much from them.
 Come and celebrate our furry, hairy, winged, and scaled friends at our Blessing of the Animals service.
 Animals of all shapes and sizes are welcome.
 (Those that bite, sting or scratch should be constrained.)
 If you can’t bring your animal, bring a photo!
 We will also light candles for those animals who’ve died since our last Animal Blessing service.
 This worship will be held downstairs in Barnum Hall.

-Flower Communion and Bridging (June)
+Flower Ceremony and Bridging (June)

 We’ll celebrate the UUCM family in this last ‘regular’ church service of the year.
 Seniors graduating from high school will be honored.
-Also please bring a blossom to share in our annual flower communion, which began in Czechoslovakia after WWI, when Rev. Norbert Capek created this service to bring uplift into the lives of his parishioners who had suffered through the dark time of war.
+Also please bring a blossom to share in our annual flower ceremony, which began in Czechoslovakia after WWI, when Rev. Norbert Capek created this service to bring uplift into the lives of his parishioners who had suffered through the dark time of war.